How is the LINEAGE Project Structured?

 Our project comprises four Phases, geared to meet its 4 Aims[AN1] .

-Based on our work so far, we are developing a a good idea of what ELSI issues arise in current governance of genomic data in Australia.
+Based on our work so far, we are developing a good idea of what ELSI issues arise in current governance of genomic data in Australia.
 We are also close to agreeing terminology for genomic data, to ensure we discuss our subject matter consistently across the project, and beyond.

 Phase 3 will commence in mid-2025.
 Here we will begin to develop our initial governance solutions, including engagement with international stakeholders to critically assess their feasibility.
 Towards the end of this phase (around late 2026), we will draft our initial governance framework.